YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

    Plunged in the battery-smoke Right thro the line they broke; Cossack and Russian Reeled from the sabre-stroke Shattered and sundered.
 Then they rode back, but no"

-Verify the value for correctness if you have the knowledge of the type of data in this global.
+Verify the value for correctness if you have knowledge of the type of data in this global.
 This completes data recovery (whatever was possible).

 Kill the existing global: